BC-GB/portfolio/README.md

 # Benedict's Project Portfolio

-> While the use cases are personal, these projects demonstrate skills such as analytical thinking and a structured approach in solving everyday challenges.
+> While the use cases are personal, these projects demonstrate skills such as analytical thinking and a structured approach in developing solutions that solve everyday challenges.
 ---

 ## Skills Demonstrated